baileyp1/PhylogenomicsPipelines/README.md

 ```
 Note that in the above command there must not be a space character after the back slash, there must be a space before the back slash and any option values that contain spaces need to be quoted e.g. option -F.

 The Slurm options, -Q, -Y, -V and -W, will need to be altered depending on how Slurm is set up.
 Slurm memory options, -R and -U, will need to be altered depending on the size of the data set; also refer to option -X which helps with memory efficiency by allowing the user to increase memory for specific genes that require significantly more memory.
-Note that for one very large gene alignment (gene 5921), the memory for PASTA (used by UPP) had to be increased from the default by  setting the --max-mem-mb parameter to 10GB (--max-mem-mb=10000) under the '[pasta]' section in the ~/.sepp/upp.config file.
+Note that for one very large gene alignment (Angiosperms353 gene 5921), the memory for PASTA (used by UPP) had to be increased from the default by setting the --max-mem-mb parameter to 10GB (--max-mem-mb=10000) under the '[pasta]' section in the ~/.sepp/upp.config file.

 The values set in the above example were appropriate for building gene trees then a species tree with ASTRAL-MP containing up to 10,709 samples over a 6 day period.
 Refer the citation above for methods and refer to the KewTreeOfLife link above for version 3.0 of the tree display.